vippsas/vipps-developers/vipps-getting-started.md

 ### Remote transactions

-* *Vipps Logg Inn (VippsLog in*) - A website or app can allow the customer to log in by using their Vipps account.
+* *Vipps Logg Inn (Vipps Login*) - A website or app can allow the customer to log in by using their Vipps account.

 * *Vipps på nett (Vipps Online*) - An online store or app can offer Vipps as a method of payment.